 -Mabel A. Nunez

 Last but not least – this book by yours truly.
 I published this book back in 2016 and it has turned out to be one of my biggest accomplishments to date.
-Back in the days when I wanted to learn how to invest I would pick up books at Barnes and Nobles or the library that claimed to be for “beginners”.
+Back in the days when I wanted to learn how to invest, I would pick up books at Barnes and Noble or the library that claimed to be for “beginners”.
 I would take these books home and be completely lost and confused with all the finance lingo, and complicated language – what type of beginners were they talking about?!.
 When I finally learned to invest and became fairly good at it (in my opinion although I continue to learn every day!)
 I decided to write a book that breaks down investing to its simplest term.
 It covers pretty much all the basics and allows you to feel more comfortable and confident with the stock market.
 I continue to get emails and messages from people in the U.S and all over that have read the book and loved it.
 I am forever grateful.

 This wraps up the ‘Investing’ portion of my book list.
 Next week I’ll go into personal development books.
 I’ll find a way to tie it to investing.
 Wish me luck :).
 Stay TUNED!
 Have an amazing day <3.